Choosing Therapy Editorial Policy

 Choosing Therapy is 100% editorially independent.
 Any and all decisions about the content published on Choosing Therapy (and the information therein) is made by the Choosing Therapy Editorial Team with the advice and guidance of Choosing Therapy’s Mental Health & Medical Advisory Teams.
 Importantly, our editorial independence extends to our reviews of product and services.

 Who Writes Choosing Therapy Content?

-The content on Choosing Therapy is written by an experienced group of licensed therapists, credentialed mental health professionals, board-certified doctors, as well as HR professionals and medical journalists.
+The content on Choosing Therapy is written by an experienced group of licensed therapists, credentialed mental health professionals, board-certified doctors, as well as HR professionals, medical journalists, and mental health advocates.

 Every article on Choosing Therapy prominently features the author of that article and includes a link to their Author Page.
 This enables our audience to review our authors’ credentials, experience, professional background and affiliations, accolades, social media presence, and significant publications they (or their work) has been featured in.
 All outbound links within Author Page content will be no-followed to avoid any appearance of link exchange.

 Any content on Choosing Therapy that was not created or reviewed by a medical or mental health professional will clearly indicate this at the top of the page.
 Such content should be exceedingly rare.

 Our expert writers are supported by an experienced team of editors, designers, and SEO professionals.